theluvvkhurana/speech-to-text/README.md

 # speech-to-text
-Conversion of speech to text using Google API
+Conversion of speech to text using Google API.